streetwisecare/small-business-data-automation-/README.md

 Although this project is business-focused, it directly overlaps very well with cybersecurity and digital forensics.

 ✔ Data Integrity -

+Automated sorting

+backup versioning

-Automated sorting, backup versioning, and database schema rules prevent corruption and preserve chronological accuracy — critical for forensic investigations.
+and a database schema rules prevent corruption and preserve chronological accuracy which is needed for forensic investigations.

 ✔ Confidentiality & Privacy -